 All Prolog procedures are classified as being either static or dynamic procedures.
 Static procedures can be changed only by completely redefining them using the Load Predicates (see ref-lod).
 Dynamic procedures can be modified by adding or deleting individual clauses using the assert and retract procedures.

-If a procedure is defined by loading source code, it is static by default.
-If you need to be able to add, delete, or inspect the individual clauses of such a procedure, you must make the procedure dynamic.
+If a procedure is defined by loading source code, then it is static by default.
+If you need to be able to add, delete, or inspect the individual clauses of such a procedure, then you must make the procedure dynamic.

 There are two ways to make a procedure dynamic:

 assertoperation on the procedure automatically makes it dynamic.

 A procedure is declared dynamic by preceding its definition with a declaration of the form: